I traveled to Moldova in a bit of a funk.

 You can fly from several points in Eastern or Western Europe.
 You’ll arrive at Chisinau Airport and getting into town with public transport is easy (there are several currency exchanges at the airport) as long as you’re not too late or on a weekend, in which case you can take a taxi.

-You can come in overland, the most common routes being by bus (or train): you could travel from Odessa to Moldova by either bus or train, take the Kiev-Chisinau bus or train or the Chisinau-Sofia bus.
+You can come overland, the most common routes being by bus (or train): you could travel from Odessa to Moldova by either bus or train, take the Kyiv-Chisinau bus or train or the Chisinau-Sofia bus.

 The best time to visit Moldova is May-June and September-October.
 I, of course, went in the middle of July… Moldova weather is similar to that of some Canadian cities in temperature: it can hit 40℃ in summer and –30℃ in winter, definitely extremes.
 If you come in winter, expect snow and sludge, with streets that are sometimes left uncleared because of lack of equipment.
 Every Moldovan I met recommended staying away during the winter months.

-As I boarded yet another Soviet train to Kiev, I was sad to leave the lovely people of Moldova.
+As I boarded yet another Soviet train to Kyiv, I was sad to leave the lovely people of Moldova.

 My compartment was half-full with one other passenger, a young Russian woman so pregnant I worried she’d give birth before we reached Kiev.
 In our mutually unintelligible languages I believe I understood she was the wife of a Russian peacekeeper stationed in Transnistria, the breakaway Moldovan republic, and was heading to Moscow to have her baby because her mother was there.
 (Or she may have just been heading there for a haircut or furniture shopping – my Russian is that good!)